If you want to move directly to another section or part of this Baseball Lingo listing you simply click on one

 It is one of those nice to have items, not a necessity.

-Baseball lingo-page2 might mention to you modern day players that early on in lthe history of baseball the use of a batting glove would have been akin to calling a boy a sissy.
+Baseball Lingo-page2 might mention to you modern day players that early on in the history of baseball the use of a batting glove would have been akin to calling a hitter with a batting glove a sissy.

-The use of a batting glove does help to eliminate a hitter from rubbing pine tar up and down the bat handle for a better gripping surface.
+The use of a batting glove did help to eliminate a hitter from rubbing pine tar up and down the bat handle for a better gripping surface.
+Now it may become protective gear.

 One George Brett Hall of Fame Player of the Kansas City Royals got into hot water for using too much pine tar.
 His old tar baby bat is probably in the Baseball Hall of Fame museum.

-- Batting Helmet: Protective head gear required to be worn by all players at bat.
-The use of this safety measure was initiated by Little League rules.
+Batting Helmet: Protective head gear required to be worn by all players at bat.
+The use of this safety measure was initiated by Little League rules not by Baseballfarming baseball lingo-page2.

 Now this wearing of a batting helmet is a requirement for all organized baseball leagues.
 The only exception these days is those pick-up games still being played out there in the cow pastures.